Back

 Food and shopping

-If you're struggling to afford food, you can get help to access food.
+If you're struggling to afford food, you can get help accessing food.

 Food waste is responsible for around 10% of global greenhouse emissions.
 In London, 70% of this food waste happens in our homes.

-If you have a microwave, use it.
-It uses less energy than an oven.
+• if you have a microwave, use it as it uses less energy

-Adopt simple food habits to remove a lot of the stress around food, and save you time and money.
+• adopt simple food habits to remove a lot of the stress around food, and to save time and money

-Local shops, cafes and restaurants often have lots of food that is going to waste at the end of the day.
-Too Good To Go lets you buy this leftover food from shops, cafes and restaurants for a fraction of the normal price.
+• asking local shops, cafes and restaurants that often have lots of food going to waste at the end of the day

 Borrow DIY and household items

-Canada Water's Library of Things rents out items like drills, sound systems and sewing machines affordably to help you save money and reduce waste.
+Canada Water's Library of Things rents out items affordably to help you save money and reduce waste.
+Items include:

 Household appliances